rxm562/template/README.rst

 --------
 **SeismoPi** is a Python package that allows to develop scenario-based earthquake loss estimation for buried pipelines.
 This tool gives an interactive probable damage scenario for distributed buried pipeline infrastructures.

+SeismoPi is applied using Python version 3.7.
+It can be run on windows, mac environment.
+This tool depends on a number of python libraries, such as networkx, numpy. see :ref:`Dependency`.

 Dependency
 ----------